 Begin by having a conversation with the SIS deputy faculty director Lisa Surwillo and/or associate director Dayo Mitchell (email both).
 At any point in the year, we are happy to discuss possibilities for the next 1 to 3 years.
 Many SoCo classes repeat from year to year, but we typically add 3-5 new courses each year.
 Questions to consider:

 Then, submit a formal proposal for review by our faculty board (a one-page course description, potential course activities and assignments, and past teaching evaluations).
 Proposals are needed no later than November, for courses the following September.

 Alternatively, begin by reviewing the list of SoCo courses and instructors.
 A colleague you know may already be participating and can tell you more about the experience of teaching in SoCo.
 Past courses:

-You can view a typical September schedule online.
-SoCo ends the Friday before autumn quarter begins and begins three weeks before that.
-Faculty are expected to teach a two-hour class Monday through Friday for the first two weeks in September and then to continue to work with students for a third week, and most faculty also organize at least 2 or 3 events, such as field trips or guest speakers.
-Beyond those basics, SoCo supports a wide variation in formats to meet the needs of your class.
+SoCo occupies the last three weeks of the summer, ending the Friday before autumn quarter begins.
+You can view a typical September schedule for an on-campus course online.
+Faculty are expected to teach a two-hour class Monday through Friday for the first two weeks of the program and then to continue to work with students for a third week, and most faculty also organize at least 2 or 3 events, such as field trips or guest speakers.
+Beyond those basics, SoCo supports a wide variation in formats to meet the needs of the class.
 The students are enrolled only in one course, so faculty members can expect a greater time commitment than is possible during a regular quarter.
 Students earn 2 units for the course.

 In the winter and spring before SoCo, faculty will need to review applications from potential Sophomore College Assistants and from student applicants, and to attend one program orientation meeting.
 Book orders are due in early March and faculty generally draft a preliminary syllabus by late May, when each professor holds a Spring Class Meeting to meet students and discuss summer reading assignments.